-First of all, let us have a look at two constructors we will offer in our flexible array class:
+First of all, let us have a look at three constructors we will offer in our flexible array class:

-- Array(size_t block_size): creates an empty flexible array instance; the passed parameter indicates the requested block size; if not explicitly specified, we will assume a default size equal to 10 - Array(std::initializer_list<element> items): creates a new flexible array instance, into which we directly insert copies of elements from the provided initialization list; as for the block size in this case, we automatically assume the default value mentioned above
+- Array(size\t block\size): creates an empty flexible array instance; the passed parameter indicates the requested block size; if not explicitly specified, we will assume a default size equal to 10 - Array(size\t count, const Element& item): creates a new flexible array instance such that it will contain count copies of the provided sample element item; as for the block size in this case, we automatically assume the default value mentioned above - Array(std::initializer\list<Element> items): creates a new flexible array instance, into which we directly insert copies of elements from the provided initialization list; we again assume the same default block size

-We must also not forget to implement a destructor ~Array() noexcept, whose task will be to arrange the correct destruction of the entire flexible array.
-We will then offer the following three methods, which will be especially useful for potential debugging purposes:
+We must also not forget to implement a destructor ~Array() noexcept.
+Its task will be to arrange correct destruction of the entire flexible array.
+In connection with the destructor, we will also offer a public method void clear(), which will empty the container and so remove all its elements.
+We will then offer the following three methods, which will become useful especially for potential debugging purposes:

-- inline size_t size() const: returns the current size of the flexible array, i.e., the number of elements currently inserted into it - inline size_t capacity() const: returns the current size of the allocated internal storage space, i.e., the number of elements that all the currently allocated internal blocks are capable of storing - void print(std::ostream& stream = std::cout) const: prints the content of the entire flexible array, assuming the format [1, 2, 3, 4, 5]; in other words, we first print a pair of square brackets and place a comma and space-separated list of individual elements inside it; these elements themselves will be printed using their operator <
+- inline size\t size() const: returns the current size of the flexible array, i.e., the number of elements currently inserted into it - inline size\t capacity() const: returns the current size of the allocated internal storage space, i.e., the number of elements that all the currently allocated internal blocks are capable of storing - void print(std::ostream& stream = std::cout) const: prints the content of the entire flexible array, assuming the format [1, 2, 3, 4, 5]; in other words, we first print a pair of square brackets and place a list of individual elements inside it separated by commas and spaces; these elements themselves will be printed using their operator <<